 Wooden balance bikes are gaining popularity because of their aesthetic appeal and adequate durability.
 They don’t, however, provide the same durability and they are prone to damage from exposure to the elements.

-Thanks for reading The 5 Best Balance Bikes.
-We hope this article has helped you make your decision on the best bike without pedals for your child.
+Thanks for reading The 5 Best Balance Bikes Reviewed.
+We hope this article has helped you to discover the best balance bike for the money to suit your little one.